pachucasunrise/IPVA_depression/README.md

 *28.01.20
 *annie.herbert@bristol.ac.uk

-These are R scripts to prepare and analyse data for the manuscript 'Establishing the causal role of intimate partner violence and abuse on depressive symptoms in young adults: a population-based cohort study', which is currently in submission with IJE.
+These are R scripts to prepare and analyse data for the manuscript 'Establishing the causal role of intimate partner violence and abuse on depressive symptoms in young adults: a population-based cohort study'

 Running everything for depression paper from beginning to end
 - data_prep_for_imp takes 'current_IPVA_cohort_id.dta' and updates the